Go Back

 Poor Practices

-- No rollback plan: Unable to quickly revert when issues arise
+No rollback plan means being unable to quickly revert when issues arise.

-- Poor communication: Teams and users unaware of changes
+Poor communication means teams and users are unaware of changes.

 Process Problems